hellobloom/core/README.md

 **Accounts**

-AccountRegistry associates Ethereum addresses with BloomIDs.
-Users authorize transactions within the Bloom protocol using addresses they associate with their BloomID.
-Users can associate multiple addresses with their BloomID.
+Anyone can use the Bloom Protocol smart contracts using any address.
+Bloom supports regular EOA addresses or smart contracts like multisigs.
+The AccountRegistryLogic contract enables users to demonstrate ownership of multiple addresses by linking the addresses on chain.

 **Signing Logic**